 We’re done with the NFL.
 You can forget about the College Football Playoff.
 Say goodbye to the NBA.
 Put down your hockey sticks and baseball bats or any other equipment for the popular sports we all know, and let’s turn our attention to something that really matters: competitive toe wrestling.

 Around the world, humans will do just about anything for a little competition.
-From the thrills of an extreme outdoor activity to tossing ping pong balls into cups full of beer, we’re all suckers for a good sport that’ll make us laugh, cry, and even scratch our heads wondering who invented this ridiculous thing.
-Here is a list of 12 weird and unusual sports from around the world that you need to try at least once.
+From the thrills of an extreme outdoor activity to tossing ping pong balls into cups full of beer, we’re all suckers for a good sport that’ll make us laugh, cry and even scratch our heads wondering who invented this ridiculous thing.
+Here is a list of 12 craziest and unusual sports from around the world that you need to try at least once.